Dynatrace/dynatrace-otel-collector/internal/data-ingest-cli/README.md

 The tool accepts the following input parameters:

+- `--send`: Set to true to send data using the CLI.
+- `--receive`: Set to true to receive data using the CLI.
 - `--input-file`: The name of the input file to read data from.
 - `--input-format`: The input format of the ingested data (options: `otlp-json`, `syslog`, `statsd`, `fluent`).
 - `--collector-url`: The URL of the OpenTelemetry collector.